Data Integrity: Definition, Importance, and Types

 - Finally, companies may store customer information that is not so sensitive, like their credit card information, but this is also extremely valuable.
 For instance, if you track your clients’ actions on your organization’s website or ask them to provide feedback, any errors in your data sets could mean loss of business as you incorrectly categorize or target your customers.

 As a result, data integrity is not only important from a legal perspective.
 Its consequences are far-reaching, improving your relationship with your customers, maintaining a positive brand image, and helps to keep your company resilient to external attacks.

 Coresignal ensures the quality and freshness of the data; therefore, you can rest assured it's always accurate and up-to-date.
-Download the free sample below to see a brief excerpt of our offering.

 Types of data integrity